syndicatefx/nibbleblog-themes/README.md

 Nibbleblog-themes
 =================

-Themes for Nibbleblog by Syndicatefx
+Themes for <a href="https://github.com/dignajar/nibbleblog">Nibbleblog</a> by Syndicatefx